5 min read

 July 2, 2025

-Hi everyone – Georgina here!
 At Purpl, we know all too well how expensive it can be to live with a disability.
 From extra equipment to daily support needs, the costs really add up.
 So when we uncover a deal that can actually make a dent in those expenses – especially for something joyful like a holiday – you know we’re going to shout about it.

 And this one’s a biggie: disabled guests visiting Disneyland Paris can get 25% off park tickets, plus that same discount for one companion.
 That’s right – a full quarter off the magic!
+And you don’t need a disability card to get this discount they accept a variety of disability documents.

 Whether you’re into thrill rides, princess parades, or simply a massive fan of Mickey-shaped snacks, this could be your sign to book that dream trip.
 And it’s not just the discount – Disneyland Paris offers loads of accessibility support too, making it one of the most inclusive theme parks in Europe.